kgotsosm/mypackage/README.md

-# mypackage
+# A Python Package

-This library was made as part of a tutorial to create a pyhton package.
+Created a Python package